Ketanovic/Scrumpdiddly/README.md

 in there that creates two tables so you can see what they look like.

-The sample Dockerfile and Dockerfile.dev run your migrations for you automatically.
+The Dockerfile and Dockerfile.dev run your migrations for you automatically.

 ### Other files